Salesforce Experience Cloud Authentication

 Overview

-If Salesforce Experience (Communities, Salesforce Portal) authentication is enabled for a form, only authenticated respondents can access the form.
-Using this authentication combined with the Salesforce Prefill Connector, you can also prefill the form with the authenticated respondent's information.
+If Salesforce Experience Cloud Authentication (formerly Salesforce Community Cloud Authentication) is enabled for a form, only authenticated respondents can access the form.
+When using this authentication combined with the Salesforce Prefill Connector, you can prefill the form with the authenticated respondent's information.

-Please note, we no longer support using VisualForce to embed FormAssembly forms within Salesforce community.
+Please note that we no longer support using VisualForce to embed FormAssembly forms within Salesforce Experience Cloud Sites.
 Instead, please follow the directions below to set up and enable the FormAssembly Lightning Component.

 Requirements